The MISSION of the TARA FOUNDATION USA is to improve the lives of people living in the Himalaya and help them to preserve their traditional culture.

 Denise first knew Leeli as a casual acquaintance through their children at Middlebury College.
 A perchance meeting on a hike up Camel’s Hump (VT) in 2002 ignited a conversation about Leeli beginning the Himalayan Children’s Project.
 In 2008 Denise had the opportunity to travel to Nepal with Leeli for the Tara Foundation USA and also to travel to Malawi, Africa with World Camp for Kids.
 These two trips in 2008 led Denise to the realization that differences could be made in people’s lives one person/one project at a time.
 Since then Denise has had the opportunity to travel back to Nepal yearly with Leeli and the Tara Foundation USA checking on the projects funded by the Foundation and meeting many wonderful people of Nepal.

 Denise and her husband, Fred, are the owners of Peak Performance Ski Shop in Killington, Vermont.
 She is a State of Vermont Emergency Medical Technician and Wilderness Emergency Medical Technician (WEMT).
-Denise is the proud mother of sons Fred, David and Scott, daughter-in-laws Melissa and Grace and proud grand mother of Frederick and Ava Rose.
+Denise is the proud mother of sons Fred, David and Scott, daughter-in-laws Melissa, Grace and Laura and proud grand mother of Frederick, Ava Rose and Theodore.
 She is known as “Ama D” to the grandkids, short for Ama Dablam, her favorite mountain in Nepal.
 In her spare time Denise enjoys skiing, hiking, kayaking, rock climbing and spending time with her family.

 Jane and Leeli met at Boston University in the late 60’s and have remained friends ever since.
 Over the years, interest in contemplative practice drew her to Tibetan teachings and culture.
 Not long after returning from a memorable pilgrimage to Tibet, she met up with Leeli, who told her of her own remarkable meeting in Nepal with Kari Rinpoche and his nuns.
 When Tara Foundation came into being, Jane was eager to join in.